ekuric/svt/storage/mongodb/README.md

 ## Prerequisites

-On the host to run the test install below packages
+On the host to run the test install below packages prior starting test

 ```
 # yum install -y ansible pbench-agent